-The Certificate of Coverage can be referenced in addition to your Summary Plan Description for your employer's selfinsured group health benefit plan.
-It sets forth your obligations as an employee/member and the University of Pittsburgh's, our obligations as the administrator of your group health benefit plan, and your employer or group health benefit plan sponsor's obligations.
+The Certificate of Coverage can be referenced in addition to your Summary Plan Description for the University of Pittsburgh's self-insured group health benefit plan.
+It sets forth your obligations as an employee/Member and the University of Pittsburgh's obligations as the administrator of your group health benefit plan, and your employer or group health benefit plan sponsor's obligations.
 It is important to use this Certificate of Coverage along with your Schedule of Benefits.
 Your Schedule of Benefits is the document that outlines your coverage amount and Benefit Limits.
-This plan does not impose any preexisting condition exclusions.
+This plan does not impose any pre-existing condition exclusions.